Selected Memories from the Haunted Ballroom

 Selected Memories from the Haunted Ballroom is the debut studio album by the Caretaker, an alias of musician Leyland Kirby.
 Released in 1999, it consists of an influence from the horror film The Shining, manipulating songs from the 1920s to resemble the film's music.
 It differed from Kirby's earlier works in that it did not manipulate pop songs to create noise albums, as he did under the V/Vm alias.
-It rather slowed down big band records to create a hauntological atmosphere, as he did on the Caretaker's early albums.
+It rather slowed down big band records to create a hauntological atmosphere.
 However, the packaging was the same as other V/Vm releases.
 The album was met with positivity from music critics, who praised its hauntological themes.

 Background

 In the late 1990s, English musician Leyland Kirby started recording as V/Vm, releasing noise albums sampled from pop songs.
 Controversial aspects, such as copyright concerns and recordings of pigs feeding, were a prominent part of the alias.
 The alias was prolific, releasing in vinyl and CD on limited numbers.
 In 1997, Kirby started working in a new project, with only a turntable and effects at his disposal.
 In 1999, inspired by the haunted ballroom scene from the horror film The Shining, Kirby released Selected Memories from the Haunted Ballroom.
 Contrary to other releases, it was under the Caretaker alias, which was named after one of the film's characters.
 The pseudonym started with the exploration of nostalgia but would later shift into themes of memory and its deterioration.
 This started with Theoretically Pure Anterograde Amnesia (2005), which explored the disorder of same name.
 The Caretaker's breakthrough album, An Empty Bliss Beyond This World (2011) was inspired by a study about Alzheimer's disease.
 Kirby's final release under the alias, Everywhere at the End of Time (2016–2019) is a depiction of the stages of dementia.
-It uses the track "Friends past reunited" of Selected Memories from the Haunted Ballroom in its last six minutes.
+It uses the track "Friends past reunited" of A Stairway to the Stars, which is a much more clear version of the track that has the same name in this album, in its last six minutes.
 Though the original piece used in "Friends past reunited" has been identified, being the aria "Lasst mich ihn nur noch einmal küssen" from St Luke Passion, BWV 246, the exact performance used for the sample remains unknown, and an ongoing effort exists to identify it.